scikit-learn/enhancement_proposals/slep011/proposal.rst

 `clone` 's behaviour is implicit
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Much like CV procedures and meta-estimatorws, what clone returns implicitly
+Much like CV procedures and meta-estimators, what `clone` returns implicitly
 depends on the estimators' `random_state`: it may return an exact clone or a
 statistical clone.
 Statistical clones share a common RandomState instance and
 thus are inter-dependent, as detailed in `#18363